History and Mission

 Endorsements

 Fred Anderson was an exemplary Chicago artist and scene-founder, a tenor saxophonist of enormous integrity and lyrical grit.
-As a bandleader, mentor and operator of independent performance spaces, Fred created a legacy that endures in the efforts of those who came up under his wing—and thanks to the Birdhouse organization, serves the whole city with the park established in his name, and audiences by enabling creative music to flourish.
+As a bandleader, mentor, and operator of independent performance spaces, Fred created a legacy that endures in the efforts of those who came up under his wing—and thanks to the Birdhouse organization, serves the whole city with the park established in his name, and audiences by enabling creative music to flourish.

 —Howard Mandel, writer and president of the Jazz Journalists Association